BradHutchings/Mmojo-Server-v2/instructions/600-Mmojo-Runner-dev.md

 ### About Mmojo Runner
 What is this?
 It's going to be a polyglot format that can handle options for a particular platform and CPU.
 It stems from wanting one `mmojo-server` that contain both compatible and performant versions of the app for multiple platform and CPU family combinations.
 Or contain versions that can use your GPU.

+I think this is going to work.
+It might turn out to be a dud.
+Stay tuned!

 ---
 ### How Does it Work?
 There are a collection of scripts prefixed with `mr-` (for "Mmojo Runner") in your `$HOME/mm-scripts` directory.
 You use them to create an archive, add files to an archive, then attach the archive to a preamble script to yield a polyglot, i.e. an app that can run on multiple platforms and architectures.